A guide to the home inspection contingency

 Significant issues found

-Sometimes, the home inspection can raise severe concerns in the buyer’s mind.
+Sometimes, the home inspection can reveal something that raises serious concerns for the buyer.
 These issues are typically related to the safety of the inhabitants or the integrity of the home’s structure, such as foundation problems or mold.
-These and similar issues can be costly and time-consuming to repair, which can leave the buyer not only spending a significant amount of extra money but also waiting to move in for weeks or even months.
+These and similar issues can be costly and time-consuming to repair, forcing the buyer to spend a significant amount of money and delaying their move-in day for weeks or months.

-For example, say the inspection reveals cracks in the foundation that suggest other structural issues.
-The estimated repair costs are $10,000 – $20,000, and it’s advised that you not move in until these problems are resolved.
-You can use the inspection contingency to ask the seller to make the necessary repairs, lower the price, or walk away from the purchase.
+For example, suppose the inspection reveals cracks in the foundation that suggest other structural issues.
+The estimated repair costs are $10,000 – $20,000 and it’s advised that you not move in until these problems are resolved.
+You can use the inspection contingency to ask the seller to make the necessary repairs or lower the price, or you can walk away from the purchase with your earnest money deposit.

-How many days after a home inspection does the buyer have to cancel or negotiate terms?
+How long after a home inspection can I cancel or negotiate terms?

 The home inspection contingency usually sets a deadline for the buyer to decide to cancel the sale.
-While the time varies, it’s usually 7 – 10 days.
+While the time varies depending on the terms your purchase agreement, but it usually ranges 7 – 10 days.
 This is based on when the seller accepts an offer, not the date of the inspection.
 It’s important to schedule a home inspection as soon as possible after your offer is accepted so you have time to review the results before the contingency expires.

 Do sellers have to agree to repairs?

 Sellers do not have to agree to repairs.
-If they decide the repairs are too expensive or unreasonable, or if they think they can find another seller, they may allow you to cancel the sale.
+If they decide the repairs are too expensive or unreasonable and they think they can find another seller, they may allow you to cancel the sale.

 The seller has several options for addressing buyer objections to the inspection.
 Some of these are: